WebDevBooster/dozenal/README.md

 And we also need to be more sensible and recognize that if we were to give people dedicated names for numbers '10<sup>'13</sup> and greater, we'd be unnecessarily wasting their precious time.
 And that's the LAST thing we want to do in Star City.

+If you ever have to deal with a number like '10<sup>'13</sup> in your lifetime, you can just say *dek to the power of thireen* or *one granden tremzen* and you'll be fine.

+*One tremzen tremzen* will get you to '10<sup>'20</sup> and *one tremzen tremzen tremzen* will get you properly dizzy, which is perfect for conveying the immense scale of '10<sup>'30</sup>.

+NO dedicated names for those monster numbers are needed!